isDisplayed, isSelected, isEnabled in Selenium

 Difference between getText() and getAttribute() method in Selenium WebDriver

-In this tutorial, we will discuss about GetText() method as well as getAttribute() method in Selenium WebDriver.
-These methods used extensively in automating a web application.
+In this tutorial, we will discuss GetText() method as well as the getAttribute() method in Selenium WebDriver.
+These methods are used extensively in automating a web application.
 Before going through these methods, we should know what HTML attributes are.

 What are HTML attributes?

 Attributes are the additional information provided by developers in HTML tags.
 Attributes are normally defined using “name-pair” values.
-Let us see, here div is the tag and corresponding attribute with property name is id and property value is nav-xshop.
+Let us see, here div is the tag, and corresponding attribute with the property name is id, and the property value is nav-xshop.

 <div id= “nav-xshop”>